yasirsiddiqui/Fetch-Apple-iTunes-Data/README.md

 •	Get list of iPhone/iPad Apps in any category having different ranking e.g. Top Free Apps, Top Paid Apps

-•	Get list of MAC OSX Apps in any category having different ranking e.g. Top Free Apps, Top Paid Apps
+•	Get list of MAC Apps in any category having different ranking e.g. Top Free Apps, Top Paid Apps

 •	Get the list of Movies in any category having different rankings like Top Movies